 Most plans are available as Development and Production.
 All Production plans, and those which are not grouped into either, are highly available.

-Universal Apps offer a synchronization Git deployment mode: the Git repo contents gets rsynced file by file.
+Universal Apps offer a synchronization Git deployment mode: the Git repo contents get rsynced file by file.
 Per default this is non-destructive, new files will be created and changes files will overwrite existing files, but no files will be deleted (overwrite but not delete).

-The Professional Apps deployment is atomic.
+The Professional Apps deployment process is atomic.
 That means that a completely new release package will substitute the old one on every deploy.
 We have made a behind the scenes video showcasing what is happening in the background.
 The atomic deployment also features a more robust build process: your code will only be released if all scripts (composer install, optional pre- and post-deploy scripts) succeed.